What is Pacific Climate Futures v2.1?

 The basic interface provides a summary of the projected changes in annual temperature and rainfall and is accessible for everyone.

 Intermediate level provides access to a guided interface to generate climate projections tailored to an impact assessment.
-The interface uses information entered by the user to recommend which models to use to represent the 'best', 'worst' and 'maximum consensus' cases.
-To obtain access to Intermediate level, you must successfully complete the short online training and quiz.
-To do this, simply click on "Log In" and follow the prompts.
-Allow approximately 45 minutes to complete the training and quiz (you can pause and resume as many times as you like).
+Available to registerd users, the interface uses information entered by the user to recommend which models to use to represent the 'best', 'worst' and 'maximum consensus' cases.

 Advanced level provides more flexibility to the user along with additional options for exporting data for use in risk assessments.
-Access is only available to registered users who have completed the necessary face-to-face training.
+Access is only available to registered users.

 Projections are classified by the combined changes in two variables, with the data presented in an easy to understand colour-coded matrix (see below).
 The resultant classifications provide a clear visual display of the spread and clustering of the projections.
 This provides model consensus information for each classification and makes it easy for users to identify those that are of most importance to their impact assessment.